86Box/docs/hardware/network.rst

 The host system can access forwarded ports through 127.0.0.1 or its own IP address, while other devices on the network can access them through the host's IP address.

-.. note:: The emulated machine's IP address must be set to 10.0.\ *x*\ .15 (the default IP provided through DHCP) for port forwarding to work.
+.. note:: The emulated machine's IP address must end in .15 (the default IP provided through DHCP) for port forwarding to work.

 .. container:: toggle-always-show